dotnet/docs-aspire/docs/messaging/rabbitmq-integration.md

 ## Hosting integration

 The RabbitMQ hosting integration models a RabbitMQ server as the <xref:Aspire.Hosting.ApplicationModel.RabbitMQServerResource> type.
-To access this type and APIs that allow you to add it to your app host, install the [📦 Aspire.Hosting.RabbitMQ](https://www.nuget.org/packages/Aspire.Hosting.RabbitMQ) NuGet package in the [app host](xref:aspire/app-host) project.
+To access this type and APIs that allow you to add it to your [app model](xref:aspire/app-host#define-the-app-model), install the [📦 Aspire.Hosting.RabbitMQ](https://www.nuget.org/packages/Aspire.Hosting.RabbitMQ) NuGet package in the [app host](xref:aspire/app-host) project.

 ### [.NET CLI](#tab/dotnet-cli)